PocketAppZ/Dumputer/README.md

 I’ve done some tweaking and bundled everything into a lightweight app package now.
 Just a heads-up—my older apps like XD-AntiSpy and Bloatbox aren't working properly yet either.

+I got so fed up with a machine that just wouldn’t cooperate, I had to call it "Dumputer" – a mix of 'dump' and 'computer.'
+Sometimes, they’re just full of junk.
+And that's how the name was born..😄